laydros/fnorm/README.md

 ### Run the CLI

-`fnorm` accepts one or more file paths.
-By default it renames files in place; pass `--dry-run` to preview the changes without touching the filesystem.
+`fnorm` accepts one or more file or directory paths.
+By default it renames paths in place; pass `--dry-run` to preview the changes without touching the filesystem.

 If you forget to supply a path, Clap reports the error and displays usage information for you.